-- Takes advantage of its unique features, climate, geography, population, history, industry, and express them through design
+- Takes advantage of its unique features, climate, geography, population, history, and industry, and expresses them through design.